 The father of neurosurgery, Yale’s Harvey Cushing, MD, left a remarkable gift to science.
 Now, for the first time, his collection of brains is being used for active research.

 As Maya Lodish, MD, and her five-year-old daughter entered a room at the Yale School of Medicine, they were stunned to see the jars, hundreds and hundreds of jars.
 Inside, suspended in clear liquid and illuminated by yellow light, were brains.
-Alongside, there were photographs of surgeries.
-The back of a man’s head was sewn up, as if it were a seam in a pair of trousers.
-A young boy had protrusions from his skull that looked like rolling mounds of earth.
-A human brain was posed on a stool.
+Alongside the brains were photographs of surgeries: the back of a man’s head sewn up like a seam in a pair of trousers, a young boy with protrusions from his skull that looked like rolling mounds of earth, a human brain posed on a stool.